 - To perform authentication of the Requester in the KEY_EXCHANGE flow, either the encapsulated request flow or the optimized encapsulated request flow shall be used.
-For details and illustration of this flow, see GET_ENCAPSULATED_REQUEST request and ENCAPSULATED_REQUEST response messages. - The only messages that shall be encapsulated in this case are GET_DIGESTS , DIGESTS , GET_CERTIFICATE , and CERTIFICATE .
+For details and illustration of this flow, see GET_ENCAPSULATED_REQUEST request and ENCAPSULATED_REQUEST response messages. - The only messages that shall be encapsulated in this case are GET_DIGESTS, DIGESTS, GET_CERTIFICATE, and CERTIFICATE.

-428 10.16.2 Specifying Requester certificate for mutual authentication
+426 10.16.2 Specifying Requester certificate for mutual authentication

 - The SPDM key exchange protocol is optimized to perform key exchange with the least number of messages exchanged.
 When Responder-only authentication, or mutual authentication where the Responder has obtained the certificate chains of the Requester in a previous interaction is performed, key exchange is carried out with two request/response message pairs (KEY_EXCHANGE , KEY_EXCHANGE_RSP , FINISH and FINISH_RSP).
 In other cases where mutual authentication is desired, additional encapsulated messages are exchanged between KEY_EXCHANGE_RSP and FINISH to enable the Responder to obtain the certificate chains and certificate chain digests of the Requester.
 However, in all cases the certificate chain (or raw public key) the Requester should authenticate against is specified by the Responder via the SlotID field in KEY_EXCHANGE_RSP , which precedes the aforementioned encapsulated messages.
-This means that a Responder authenticating a Requester whose certificates it has not obtained in a previous interaction, using a slot other than the default (slot 0), has no way of knowing in advance which SlotID value to use. - To address this case, the Responder explicitly designates the certificate chain to be used via the final ENCAPSULATED_RESPONSE_ACK request issued inside the encapsulated request flow.
+This means that a Responder authenticating a Requester whose certificates it has not obtained in a previous interaction, using a slot other than the default (slot 0), has no way of knowing in advance which SlotID value to use. - 428 To address this case, the Responder explicitly designates the certificate chain to be used via the final

+ENCAPSULATED_RESPONSE_ACK request issued inside the encapsulated request flow.
 Specifically, if either Bit 1 or 2 in MutAuthRequested is set to 1 and SlotID is set to 0, the Responder shall use a ENCAPSULATED_RESPONSE_ACK request with Param2 = 0x02 and an 1-byte long Encapsulated Request field containing the SlotID value.
-This shall be interpreted by the Requester as a valid request indicating the slot number to be used, and the SlotID field in KEY_EXCHANGE_RSP shall be ignored.
+This shall be interpreted by the Requester as a valid request indicating the slot number to be used, and the SlotID field in KEY EXCHANGE RSP shall be ignored.

-If Bit 0 of MutAuthRequested is set, then no encapsulated messages are exchanged after KEY_EXCHANGE_RSP and the certificate chain of the Requester is determined by the value of SlotID.
+If Bit 0 of MutAuthRequested is set, then mutual authentication shall be performed without exchanging any messages between KEY_EXCHANGE_RSP and FINISH request.
+The certificate chain of the Requester is determined by the value of SlotID.
+This is useful for Responders which have obtained a certificate chains of the Requester in a previous interaction.

-432 10.17 FINISH request and FINISH_RSP response messages
+430 10.17 FINISH request and FINISH RSP response messages

-This request message shall complete the handshake between Requester and Responder initiated by a KEY_EXCHANGE request.
+This request message shall complete the handshake between Requester and Responder initiated by a

+KEY_EXCHANGE request.
 The purpose of the FINISH request and FINISH_RSP response messages is to provide key confirmation, bind the identify of each party to the exchanged keys and protect the entire handshake against manipulation by an active attacker.
-The FINISH request message format table shows the FINISH request message format and the Successful FINISH_RSP response message format table shows the FINISH_RSP response message format.
+The FINISH request message format table shows the FINISH_RSP response message format and the Successful FINISH_RSP response message format table shows the FINISH_RSP response message format.

-434 FINISH request message format
+FINISH request message format